 Since then, I have learned that they are known as Mock Orange (Philadelphus lewisii) because they resemble and smell similar to orange blossoms.
 They are in the Hydrangea family and were collected and named by scientist and explorer Meriwether Lewis in 1806 during the Lewis and Clark expedition; the lewisii is named after himself.
 Philadelphus, comprising of about 65 species, is also native to Eurasia, northern Asia and Japan, the western United Sates, the southern Atlantic coast of the United States and Mexico.

 They are also a very important source of food for bees, butterflies and hummingbirds.
-They can often be found at nurseries – the dwarf varieties and even Amazon has the seeds for sale Philadelphus coronarius MOCK ORANGE SHRUB Seeds!
+The dwarf varieties can often be found at nurseries – and even Amazon has the seeds for sale Philadelphus coronarius MOCK ORANGE SHRUB Seeds!
 I love the idea of planting native species and helping them survive.
 They make a wonderful addition to your garden.

 I’ve always been very interested in traditional uses for plants, so I dug deeper and discovered that the Mock Orange is a native plant species in British Columbia, and was highly valued by the First Nations people in a variety of ways.
 From the flowers they made a tea that they drank, they made salves and compresses to relieve swellings and sores, the leaves, flowers and bark contain saponins and were mixed with water and used as soap, and the branches – being very strong – made excellent baskets, bows, arrows, combs, brooms, fishing spears and tools as well as snowshoes.
 Another name for it is Indian Arrowwood.